septentrio-gnss/mowi/README.md

 :information_source: The previous flash command is a minimal working example.
 For advanced flashing, please refer to [flash modes in the esptool's manual](https://github.com/espressif/esptool/#flash-modes).
 A more robust flashing can be executed with this command:

 `$ esptool.py --chip auto --port /dev/ttyUSB0 --baud 115200 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 40m --flash_size 4MB 0x0 factory_WROVER-32.bin`

 ---

+# How to use mowi?

+In this project, we provide not only the hardware design but also an example firmware.
+These examples are intended to demonstrate key features of mowi and deliver code that can be further used and modified.
+Espressifs [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html) is used as a development framework.
+The following examples are currently available:
+- `examples/mowi_wifi_basic` WiFi to Ethernet packet forwarding
+- `examples/mowi_wifi_client` WiFi to Ethernet packet forwarding with BLE based Provisioning

+## Basic WiFi connection

+An example named `mowi_wifi_basic` extends mosaic with full access to wireless internet by transparently forwarding internet packets.

+The objective is to demonstrate how to set up an internet packet forwarding between mosaic's Ethernet and ESP's WiFi with respect to mosaic's MAC address.
+The ESP module is configured as a WiFi station connecting to a WiFi access point and forwarding all traffic to and from mosaic's Ethernet port.
+No actions are performed by ESP on layer 3 and higher layers.
+It is therefore expected that the targeted WiFi access point runs a DHCP server.

+The step-by-step functionality of this example can be described as follows:
+1. Initialize ESP's Ethernet driver and PHY chip.
+2. Configure mosaic's Ethernet through UART commands.
+3. Mask ESP's MAC address with the mosaic's one.
+4. Connect to the desired WiFi access point.
+5. Forward all internet traffic and maintain the connection.

+To run this example, you need to flash mowi with provided firmware.
+Credentials of the targeted WiFi access point are hardcoded in this case to `mowi_wifi_accpoint` as an SSID and `mowi_rocks` as a password.
+If you are okay with it, you can directly flash provided binaries.
+If not, you can easily modify the `menuconfig` file and recompile the code.
+Please refer to [steps 7 to 9 of ESP-IDF Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#step-7-configure) for more information.

+To flash the provided binaries, connect mowi to your computer, navigate to `examples/mowi_wifi_basic/build`, and execute the following command (replace `PORT` accordingly to your system):

+`esptool.py -p PORT -b 460800 --before default_reset --after hard_reset --chip esp32 write_flash --flash_mode dio --flash_freq 40m --flash_size detect 0x10000 mowi_wifi_basic.bin 0x1000 bootloader/bootloader.bin 0x8000 partition_table/partition-table.bin`

+After a successful connection to WiFi (indicated by the blue`WIFI` LED), you can reach the mosaic's WEB interface through an IP address assigned by the DHCP server.
+To figure it out, you can:
+- Look into the `Communication >> Ethernet` section of the mosaic's WEB interface through the USB connection.
+- Inspect your WiFi access point device (router, smartphone, etc.) settings/info.
+- Send a `$ getIPSettings` command to mosaic through one of the provided COM ports.
+- Search the example log streamed to the port used during flashing.
+Look for a log similar to this one: ``

+## Client WiFi connection

+---